cassidybeni/thinking-in-react/README.md

-# Thinking in react - Github issues filter
+# Thinking in React - Github issues filter

 Learning how to build apps in react is an important skill.
 Specifically, being able to look at a static mockup (or screenshot) and understand how to break it down into components.